AdastralGroup/adastral-docs/bluebook.md

 It's sort of the brain of the whole client.
 #### Our implementation
 Notably our implementation it also includes the shim needed to communicate with the godot L3.
-*As of v0.0.2, The main part of the L2, Palace, hasn't been written, besides some skeleton code.*
+*As of v0.0.3, The main part of the L2, Palace now has some code - it manages high level functions.*

 ### The L1